 Looking mainly to African and tropical wildlife and landscapes as inspiration, the 2021 global influence theme combines warm, natural tones and textures with nostalgia and the desire to travel to create a tranquil aesthetic – your own little sanctuary!

-Designs such as ‘Palms’, ‘Shielded Love’ and ‘Brave in the Wild’ are examples of this calmer version of Global Influence, with they each focusing on global wildlife and nature in a way which is subtle yet still striking.
+Designs such as ‘Palms’, ‘Sea Turtle’ and ‘Brave in the Wild’ are examples of this calmer version of Global Influence, with they each focusing on global wildlife and nature in a way which is subtle yet still striking.

 With many of us spending more time at home, it is the perfect time to start refocusing the energy in a room and that begins with the aesthetics.
 By bringing the outside in and combining them with global influences, it can be very easy to create a room which is not only relaxing but also inspiring.

 Unlike previous global homeware trends, this one focuses less on bright, exotic colours and patterns, but is more minimalist, with direction instead being drawn towards textures and substance rather than boldness.
-‘Palm Leaf II’ and ‘Black Palms on Pink’ are perfect examples of how global influence can be done in a minimal and calming way.
+‘Leaves of the Jungle’ and ‘Black Palms on Pink’ are perfect examples of how global influence can be done in a minimal and calming way.

 Although not brightly colours or patterned, both designs instantly connect you with travelling and provide you with that sense of going somewhere new but do so in a way which is calm and understated.